poojahooda22/cuberto-clone-nextjs/README.md

 [Next.js Doc]

-The easiest way to deploy your Next.js app is to use the [Vercel Platfo]
+The easiest way to deploy your Next.js app is to use the [Vercel Platf]